Wisconsin Court Records

 Make the Request

 Before visiting a courthouse to request a record, the requesting party may be required to schedule an appointment with the record custodian beforehand.
 In some cases, requestors will be required to complete a request form in which the information required for facilitating a search will be indicated, as well as the personal information of the requesting party.
 Where the required document is a public record, requestors may proceed to self-serve using the court's public terminals.
-If not, record searches will be performed by court staff, following which the requestor will be charged a standard search/copy fee (if applicable).
+If not, record searches will be performed by court staff, following which the requester will be charged a standard search/copy fee (if applicable).

-Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+Publicly available records may also be accessible via third-party websites.
+These websites offer the convenience of providing information across several judicial districts.
+To find a record using the search engines on these sites, interested parties will be required to provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

 - Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

-Family Court Records can include marriage records and divorce records.
+Family Court Records also include marriage records and divorce records.
 These records contain personal information of those involved, and their maintenance is critical should anyone involved wish to make changes.
 Because of this, both marriage and divorce records can be considered more difficult to locate and obtain than other public records and may not be available through government sources or third-party public record websites.

 How to Access Wisconsin Family Court Records via Mail

 Depending on the record of interest and the authority of the requesting party, Wisconsin family court records may also be requested via mail.
-To obtain family court records via mail, the requesting party must prepare a written request indicating any information required to facilitate record search.
-Written requests must state relevant details of the record required including the record type required, the full name(s) of the parties involved, the date and place the case was filed and the case file number of the record.
+To obtain family court records via mail, the requesting party must prepare a written request indicating any information required to facilitate the record search.
+Written requests must state relevant details of the record required, including the record type required, the full name(s) of the parties involved, the date and place the case was filed, and the case file number of the record.

 Requestors are advised to contact the record custodian for information regarding any unique record retrieval requirements for jurisdiction.
 In most cases, the requestor may also be required to enclose the written request along with a cheque or money order payment for any indicated fees, as well as a copy of a government-issued photo-ID, and self-addressed envelope for delivering the requested records to the requesting party.